ossf/scorecard/probes/README.md

 # Scorecard probes

-This subdirectory contains all the Scorecard probes.
+This directory contains all the Scorecard probes.

 A probe is an assessment of a focused, specific problem typically isolated to a particular ecosystem.
 For example, Scorecards fuzzing check consists of many different probes that assess particular ecosystems or aspects of fuzzing.